 Giants 9, Dodgers 6.
 A high scoring game made for a very cheery crowd and lots of home run celebrations.
 Box Score

-Concessions: – Many local favorites including Ghirardelli, Crazy Crab’z seafood, Gilroy garlic fries, and CA wine
+Concessions: – Outstanding selection featuring local favorites like Ghirardelli desserts, Crazy Crab’z seafood, Gilroy garlic fries, and a strong lineup of California wines.

-Amenities: – Several unique extras like the @ Cafe, Hearth Garden Table, and family friendly activities like cable cars and Coca-Cola Fan Lot
+Amenities: – Packed with unique features such as the @Cafe, Hearth Garden Table, and family-friendly attractions like a cable car and Coca-Cola Fan Lot.

 See more pictures.